Types of Inflation

 There are four main types of inflation: Creeping, galloping, hyperinflation and walking.
 Read on to learn more about these types and other related terms.

 When goods and services increase in price, it is known as inflation.
-This is why you used to pay $2 for a gallon of milk, but the same gallon of milk costs $3 or $4 today.
+This is why you used to pay $2 for a gallon of milk, but the same gallon of milk costs $4 or $5 today.
+And depending on where you live, you could be paying even more!
 Some degree of inflation is positive and shows that the economy is healthy.
 If inflation increases too much, it can cause major issues.

 Economists track inflation by looking at the same basket of goods and services over time.
 Then, they express these price changes as a percentage.
 During inflationary periods, the basket of goods and services will cost more.
 If the price of the basket declines, then we are undergoing a period of deflation.